Mental Math: Early Subtraction

 And our own experience of school makes it hard for us to see how much of our children’s play really is learning.
 We expect education to look like schoolwork, but natural learning looks nothing like that.

-Continue reading Math with Young Children
+Continue reading FAQ: Math with Young Children

 Playing with a Hundred Chart #35: The Number Grid Game